papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 ## On my own? 😨

-There is no money to hire a designer.
-Even if I wanted to - even if that were a good idea for this current point in my journey as a developer - it would not be practical.

 Solo devs are like filmmakers who have no resources to hire a cinematographer and so they must learn photograpy, composition, lenses, depth of field, lighting.

 And we are not even talking about distribution yet - or anyone seeing the film.

----

-I must learn how to make my work look pleasing to engage with.
-How else is anyone going to enjoy using my software / web app / or even reading my website?

-There is subjectivity involved, and all kinds of intangibles.
-But that is the nature of designing anything.

 Not only must I have the technical skills to implement my ideas ( CSS coding skills - e.g., flexbox, positional layout tools, grid, styling solutions like Emotion or CSS Modules, etc ) but I also must have the design skills to come up with something interesting, also.